Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 1/"enabled"/"true"/"on"/"yes": ON
 			"Clone Replace"				"1"

+			// The Mutant Tank swaps places with one of its clones every time this many seconds passes.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Minimum: 0.1
+			// Maximum: 99999.0
+			// --
+			// Keywords:
+			// "milli"/"millisecond" - 0.1 seconds
+			// "second" - 1 second
+			// "minute" - 1 minute
+			// "forever" - 99999 seconds
+			"Clone Swap"				"1.0"

 			// The type of the Mutant Tank's clone.
 			// Note: Chosen types that also have the Clone ability will be replaced with the Mutant Tank's own type to prevent bugs.
 			// Note: This setting can be overridden for specific players.